Development of gross motor skills in 1-month-old babies. Follow your baby’s milestones step by step.

 -

-Your baby lifts their head when you hold them against your chest.
-Their head sags and falls forward or backward if not supported.
+Your baby lifts their head a little when you hold them against your chest.
+However, they cannot control their head quite yet.
+If not supported, their head will fall forwards or backwards.

 -